-- The "bottom lock" feature on some LCD units are good for split screen functions, but don't use it all the time.
+- The "bottom lock" feature on some units is good for split screen functions, but don't use it all the time.
 Otherwise you'll miss suspended fish and baitfish.

 - Use epoxy or resin to attach the transducer to the inside of the hull - NOT silicone.

-- On an aluminum boats, mount the transducer on the transom, outside the hull and in a position between rows of rivets.
+- On aluminum boats, mount the transducer on the transom, outside the hull, and in a position between rows of rivets.
 Otherwise, water turbulence when the boat is moving will interfere with the reading.

-- LCD depthfinders are being upgraded as quickly as computers are.
+- Depthfinders are being upgraded as quickly as computers are.
 Select one that shows the greatest detail--that is, one with the smallest pixels and the largest number of pixels per vertical inch of screen.